travelmarx/scrapbook101core/docbuild/articles/web-api.md

 1. Add new controller.

 2. Select API Controller with read/write actions.
-We are not using the Entity Framework.
+(We are not using the Entity Framework.)
+In the course of experimenting with adding API controllers, we ended up pulling in Microsoft.EntityFrameworkCore.SqlServer.Design and Microsoft.EntityFrameworkCore.Tools in the .csproj file

 3. A new controller is generated.
 Note we are inheriting from ControllerBase.
+Here's the skeleton of the class:

 ```c#
 using System.Collections.Generic;